EmilyMalkieri/ao3-advanced-blocker/Readme.md

 ### Miscellaneous changes

 - We make an attempt at filtering out false positive matches for relationships, such as `past Your Favourite/Ship` and `Your Favourite/Ship (mentioned)`.
+- We still match relationships if none of your character filters apply to this fandom, and vice versa.
+- ~~Fixed an issue where blacklisted tags weren't being preserved.~~ (Since fixed in upstream.)